 1. WHAT IS THE ASIAN AMERICAN WRITERS' WORKSHOP?

 Since 1991, The Asian American Writers' Workshop has served as a national home for Asian American stories.
-A quirky yet curated literary community dedicated to Asian American alternative culture, we host more than 50 events a year, featuring nearly 200 writers and artists, such as Salman Rushdie, Zadie Smith, Jhumpa Lahiri, Martha Rosler, Junot Diaz, Teju Cole, Das Racist, and Maxine Hong Kingston.
+An alternative arts space dedicated to literature at the intersection of race, migration, and social justice, we host more than 50 events a year, featuring nearly 200 writers and artists, such as Zadie Smith, Viet Thanh Nguyen, Maxine Hong Kingston, Teju Cole, Chang-rae Lee, and Min Jin Lee.
 We publish the online magazines The Margins, our magazine of arts and ideas, and Open City, which is dedicated to chronicling low-income immigrant communities in New York.
 We grant fellowships to emerging Asian American writers.
 We send writers to lead workshops in NYC public high schools and senior centers, and we hold writing workshops in our space.
 We have a podcast, AAWW Radio, and a YouTube channel, through which you can experience the magic of our NYC reading room.
-Named one of the top five Asian American groups nationally, the recipient of a 2019 Whiting Award for Digital Magazines, covered by the New York Times, the Wall Street Journal, and The New York Observer, tweeted about by Salman Rushdie and Ai Weiwei, we seek to invent the future of Asian American intellectual culture.
+Named one of the top five Asian American groups nationally, the recipient of a 2019 Whiting Award for Digital Magazines, covered by the New York Times, the Wall Street Journal, and The New York Observer, we seek to invent the future of Asian American intellectual culture.

 2. WHY APPLY FOR A FELLOWSHIP AT THE AAWW?
 HOW DOES THE AAWW SUPPORT WRITERS?

-For nearly 25 years, the Asian American Writers' Workshop has mentored generations of writers of color, such as Whiting Award-winner Alexander Chee, bestselling novelist Monica Ferrell, Barnard Prize-winner Cathy Park Hong, Brooklyn Poet Laureate Tina Chang, and Pulitzer Prize-winner Jhumpa Lahiri, whose first book party we hosted.
-In December 2012, we started our first AAWW Publishing Conference, which connected editors at the New York Times, Paris Review, and Grantland with nearly 100 emerging writers of color, many of whom tweeted that the conference was "amazing."
-As Ishle Yi Park, the former Poet Laureate of Queens, writes, "The Asian American Writers' Workshop nurtured and raised me—a home away from home, a nest, a gathering place, a refuge, a resource."
+For more than 25 years, the Asian American Writers' Workshop has mentored generations of writers of color, such as Whiting Award-winner Alexander Chee, bestselling novelist Monica Ferrell, Barnard Prize-winner Cathy Park Hong, Brooklyn Poet Laureate Tina Chang, and Pulitzer Prize-winner Jhumpa Lahiri, whose first book party we hosted.

-In 2015 we brought on our first cohort of Margins Fellows—three creative writers who have spent a year with us at AAWW.
-The fellowship combines publication opportunities, a writers retreat, mentorship, literary events, and work space.
-It’s an extension of fellowships AAWW began offering in 1993.
-As one of our 2015 Margins Fellows wrote: “The fact that I received the fellowship made me feel that there were people who believed in me as a writer.
+As one of our 2015 Margins Fellows wrote: "The fact that I received the fellowship made me feel that there were people who believed in me as a writer.
 I think the biggest thing the Workshop + fellowship has provided for me is this feeling that other accomplished writers CARE!
-I have never felt this supported in my craft.”
-Among our first class of fellows, writers have secured agents and a book deal, made serious headway on chapbook projects, completed a manuscript of short stories, and found a supportive community of writers through AAWW.
+I have never felt this supported in my craft."

 3. HOW ARE THE FELLOWSHIPS ANNOUNCED?

-The 2018 Margins fellows will be announced in December 2017.
-The Fall 2017 Open City fellows will be announced by October 6, 2017.
+2020 Margins Fellows will be announced on January 2, 2020.
+Fall 2019 Open City fellows will be announced by August 12, 2019.
 All applicants will receive notice by email.
-The names of all fellows and the panelists who selected them will be listed online at aaww.org.

 4. AM I ELIGIBLE?

-Who is eligible to apply?
-Writers of Asian American descent.
+Asian American and Asian diasporic writers who reside in New York City.
 "Asian American" is defined broadly to include not just, say, Chinese and Indian Americans, but also Asian American adoptee and multiracial writers, Indo-Caribbean writers, and West Asians, such as Iranians and Arab Americans.
 Former or current employees, board members, or current/past AAWW fellows are ineligible.
 All applicants must reside in New York City at the time of the fellowship.
 Margins Fellowship applicants must be 30 years or younger at the beginning of 2020, and should not be enrolled in any academic, conservatory, college, or degree granting training program during the fellowship term.